joekiller/ws-manager/README.md

 keeps failing to connect.
 2. The manager utilizes the WebSocket standard of Pings to detect if the line has gone silent without a disconnect.
-3. The manager allows minimal polling to need to take place as the consumer is always notified as soon as a message has appeared.
+3. The manager allows minimal to zero polling as the consumer is always notified as soon as more messages have arrived.
-4. The manage caches all pending messages in memory for eventual consumption.
+4. The manager caches all pending messages in memory for eventual consumption.
 With a fast enough processor, memory consumption is not a problem.
-However, be aware that this mechanism could cause heavy memory consumption of the consumer cannot keep up with the stream.
+However, be aware that this mechanism could cause heavy memory consumption if the consumer cannot keep up with the stream.
 5. I have run this engine with some other projects consuming over 66 million messages in a row with no memory leaks or issues.
 It seems pretty solid.